-A technical project involves the apprentice completing a significant and defined piece of work, designed by the EPAO, in consultation with the employer to ensure that the apprentice's work meets civil engineering challenges that readily occur in business.
-The technical project must be undertaken after the apprentice has gone through the gateway.
-The technical project should be relevant to the apprentice's role and allow the relevant KSBs to be assessed for the EPA.
-The EPAO will ensure it meets the requirements of the EPA, including suitable coverage of the KSBs assigned to this assessment method as shown in the mapping of assessment methods.
-The EPAO must refer to the grading descriptors to ensure that technical projects are pitched appropriately.
+A technical project involves the apprentice completing a significant and defined piece of work that has a real business benefit.
+The project must be undertaken after the apprentice has gone through the gateway.

+The project should be designed to ensure that the apprentice's work meets civil engineering challenges, is relevant to their role and allows the relevant KSBs to be assessed for the EPA.
+The employer will ensure it has a real business application and the EPAO will ensure it meets the requirements of the EPA, including suitable coverage of the KSBs assigned to this assessment method as shown in the mapping of assessment methods.
+The EPAO must refer to the grading descriptors to ensure that projects are pitched appropriately.